 The basics of torus-covering $T^2$-links will be reviewed in Section \ref{sec3}.
-In Section \ref{sec4}, we prove the double and the triple linking number formulae for torus-covering $T^2$-links, which are interesting in their own right.
+In Section \ref{sec4}, we prove the double and triple linking number formulae for torus-covering $T^2$-links, which are interesting in their own right.

-In Section \ref{sec5}, we construct various examples of abelian surface links.
+In Section \ref{sec5}, we construct a variety of stimulating examples of abelian surface links.
 We produce abelian $T^{2}$-links of rank four having various double and triple linking numbers.
 We also demonstrate an example of a pair of inequivalent abelian surface links with the same double and triple linking numbers.
 These examples illustrate richness of abelian surface links.
 We also construct abelian surface links of high ranks with smaller total genus than those given in Section \ref{sec:const}.